Wealth Architect · · 19 min read

 The UK uses a residence-based system with some nuances around domicile.
 The rules changed significantly in April 2025 with the abolition of the non-dom remittance basis.

 Business Asset Disposal Relief.
 BADR (formerly Entrepreneurs' Relief) provides a reduced rate on qualifying business disposals.
-The rate was 10% until April 2025, rose to 14% from April 2025, and will increase to 18% from April 2026.
+The rate was 10% until April 2025, rose to 14% from April 2025, and increased to 18% from 6 April 2026.
 The lifetime limit remains at £1 million of qualifying gains.

-To qualify for BADR on shares, the seller must have been an employee or officer of the company, have owned at least 5% of the company's ordinary shares, and have held voting rights for at least two years before the disposal.
-Enterprise Management Incentive (EMI) shares have more relaxed conditions—the 5% ownership requirement doesn't apply if the option was granted at least two years before disposal.
+To qualify for BADR on shares, the seller must have been an employee or officer of the company, have owned at least 5% of the ordinary shares, and have held voting rights for at least 2 years before disposal.
+Enterprise Management Incentive (EMI) shares are subject to more relaxed conditions; the 5% ownership requirement doesn't apply if the option was granted at least 2 years before disposal.

-For existing non-doms, transitional reliefs apply—including the Temporary Repatriation Facility (TRF), which allows bringing pre-April 2025 foreign income into the UK at a reduced rate (12% in 2025-27, rising to 15% in 2027-28).
+For existing non-doms, transitional reliefs apply, including the Temporary Repatriation Facility (TRF).
+This allows bringing pre-April 2025 foreign income into the UK at a reduced rate: 12% in 2025-27, rising to 15% in 2027-28.
 Saffery's analysis provides detailed coverage of the transitional arrangements.

-No exit tax—yet.
+No exit tax, yet.
 The UK currently doesn't impose an exit tax on departing residents.
 There's recurring speculation about introducing one, particularly following the non-dom changes.
-The November 2025 reports suggested a 20% "settling up charge" was under consideration, though it wasn't implemented in the Autumn Budget.
+November 2025 reports suggested a 20% "settling up charge" was under consideration, though it wasn't implemented in the Autumn Budget.

 What does exist is the "temporary non-residence" rule: leaving the UK, selling assets, and returning within five years means taxation as if the departure never happened.
 This prevents the obvious strategy of becoming non-resident briefly, selling, then coming back.